gaverhae/blog/blog/content/md/posts/2021-09-19-git-elements.md

 - mutate the `.git/HEAD` file to point to the new commit's SHA as a direct ref.

-This may not look bad, but contrast that to what the `git commit` command does when `HEAD` is a symbolic ref to a branch:
+This may not look bad, but contrast that to what the `git commit` command does when `HEAD` is a symbolic ref to a local branch:

 - create a new commits object.
 - resolve HEAD to the branch file.
 - mutate the branch file to point to the new commit.

 Note that, in this case, `HEAD` is unchanged.
-Instead, git updates the branch file, which is why branches give this illusion of continuity while working.
+Instead, git updates the branch file, which is why branches give this illusion of continuity while working "on a branch".
+This also means that you can switch to another commit or branch _without losing your work_.

 The other special refs are mostly for the internal workings of various git commands, and we're not going to go into more details in this post.